ashel/coda-plugin-addrev/README.md

 ##how to install

 download installer/Addrev.codaplugin.zip and unzip it.
-Then, execute Addrev.codaplugin.zip.
+Then, execute Addrev.codaplugin.

 Setup shortcuts if you need.